What does innovation mean?

 How can Mindfulness Design help me be more innovative?

 Innovation isn’t much more than a process of applied creativity.
-Most businesses have gone through this at some point or another, however it isn’t always easy sailing.
-This is where we come in.
-To create is 10 percent inspiration and 90 percent perspiration, as they say.
+Most businesses have gone through this at some point or another,

 Here at Mindfulness Design, we have tried-and-tested processes to boost your capacity for innovation.
 Our techniques are unique and are based in the practical applications of divergent thinking and phenomenological (say that three times fast) design methodologies.